 What’s the difference between a thousand dollar mattress and a five thousand dollar mattress?

 Often, less than you think.
-Sometimes it’s just retail markup or the manufacturer’s name that makes the added cost.
+Sometimes it’s just retail markup or the manufacturer’s name that makes the added mattress cost.
 Also, it could simply be a marketing gimmick.

 The modern mattress business has changed

 Since being taken over by private equity and retirement funds (not mattress people anymore) it is all about the pennies in mattress construction.
 Because you’re unlikely to see the inside of the mattress, the cheapest possible materials are used.

 The mattress industry is built on illusion and false promises about new, miracle materials being used in mattress, or that there is some magic in their construction or business model.

 Otherwise, why would you pay such an outrageous amount for their product?
 They are passing on the magic in the form of mattress cost., but I can tell you that there are no new miracle materials and mattress construction is really quite simple.
 What you will see, however, are some gorgeous fabrics and thick, elegant looks; none of which makes a difference in how the mattress will perform or hold up.
 What really matters is on the inside of the mattress.

 An old time mattress rep once told me to buy mattresses by the pound; meaning that good materials are heavy.
 That resonates even more today as most of mattresses now are so light; it is all about the, not durability (or being light enough to UPS).

 The things that can legitimately add value to a mattress are:

 - Natural Fibers like wool, horsehair, silk, etc.